flav-io/flav-io.github.io/docs/dev-install.md

 and install the package with this command

 {% highlight bash %}
-python3 -m pip install -e .[plotting,testing] --user
+python3 -m pip install -e .[plotting,sampling,testing] --user
 {% endhighlight %}

 The `-e` switch means that the package is installed in "development mode", so